-A Brief History of Disney and the Rose Parade, Part One: The Walt Yearsby Jim Korkis, staff writer
+A Brief History of Disney and the Rose Parade, Part One: The Walt Yearsby Jim Korkis, contributing writer

 As a former Southern California boy, the Pasadena Tournament of Roses parade, roughly 15-20 minutes away from where I lived in Glendale, California, was a pretty big deal.
 So, just like for the Macy's Thanksgiving Day Parade, I get up early in the morning every New Year's Day to watch the Rose Parade, since it brings back many happy memories.